X16Community/x16-smc/doc/flash-manipulation.md

 # SMC flash manipulation tools, v6
 Author: Eirik Stople

-These tools allows X16 to dump entire SMC flash, and manipulate bootloader.
+The programs found in the [tools](../tools) folder allow X16 to dump entire SMC flash, and manipulate bootloader.

 ## New I2C commands